Young Scot Card

-There are a few things you can do to potentially reduce the cost of train travel (other than buying a railcard!)
+There are a few other things you can do to potentially reduce the cost of train travel.

 Generally speaking, you will get better deals if you book earlier.
 You can get Advance Tickets 6 weeks+ in advance which are specially priced.
 Advance Tickets are restricted however to the day and train specified, so if you need more flexibility, you are probably best to avoid Advance Tickets.

 Off-Peak tickets are usually cheaper and are for trains that are likely to be less busy.
 For example, weekends are Off-Peak all day.
 These tickets are restricted to certain times and/or routes, so check that this will work for you.